Setheum-Labs/Setheum/lib-serml/democracy/README.md

 In Setheum Democracy, it is a multi-currency democracy where a participant can lock not just one type of currency but a multiple.
 This provides multiple governance tokens not just one.
 Supports MultiCurrency Governance Model.
-In Setheum, it is two (DNAR and DRAM in SetheumNetwork / NEOM and MENA in NeomNetwork).
+In Setheum, it is three (DNAR, SETT and DRAM in SetheumNetwork / NEOM, NSETT and MENA in NeomNetwork).
+But only the native currency if allowed for voting while the others are allowed for proposing referendum..

 The Democracy pallet handles the administration of general stakeholder voting.
 It is based on the [FRAME Democracy Pallet](https://github.com/paritytech/substrate/frame/democracy).